Subpoena for Medical Records of BAC

 - the subpoena is overly broad;

 - there are no legal grounds for the investigation;

 - the procedure of the State Attorney’s Office announced in the letter does not comply with basic due process requirements;

 - the procedures announced in the notice do not comply with Florida Statute 395.3025(4)(d);

-- the procedures announced in the notice does not comply with 45 CFR 164.501, and the Federal regulations implementing the Health Insurance Portability and Accountability Act of 1996 (HIPAA);
+- the procedures announced in the notice do not comply with 45 CFR 164.501, and the Federal regulations implementing the Health Insurance Portability and Accountability Act of 1996 (HIPAA);

 - no probable cause (or other sufficient grounds) exists to show that the incident involved DUI of alcohol or controlled substances;

 - the proposed subpoena was not attached to the notice;